Robertas Poškus

-Robertas Poškus (born 5 May 1979) is a Lithuanian professional football manager and a former player.
+Robertas Poškus (born 5 May 1979) is a Lithuanian professional football manager and former player.

 Career

 Club

 In 15 years he left for Germany, played there for several years for the team of Hamburger SV.
 From 2002 to 2005 he appeared in the FC Krylia Sovetov Samara "Wings of the Soviets".
 30 June 2003, played for the team of foreign players of the Russian championship.
 In the summer of 2005 he moved to FC Zenit Saint Petersburg.
 In February 2009, he moved to FC Ural Sverdlovsk Oblast [2], serving in the First Division of Russia [2], which included 12 matches and scored 2 goals, after which, on 21 August, he was discarded [3].
 In the 2009/10 season he became the champion of Azerbaijan in the Inter Baku.
 In the 2012/13 season, played for FC Sibir Novosibirsk.

 Since 2013 – the head coach of the club "Klaipedos Granitas", performing in the First League of Lithuania.